muhammadaliridha/lnk-technical-test-freelancer-qa/README.md

-# Technical Test QA - PT LNK
+# Technical Test Freelance QA - PT LNK

-This repository contains test cases and automation scripts for the Technical Test QA assignment at PT LNK.
+This repository contains test cases and automation scripts for the Technical Test Freelance QA at PT LNK.

 ## Description
 This project aims to validate the functionality of a given online form using automated tests.
 It includes both test cases and Cypress automation scripts.